felleg/felleg.gitlab.io-backup/content/posts/20231021-my-book-ratings-explained.md

 Let's go more in detail about what each rating generally means to me:

 - **Two thumbs down** (👎👎) is something I would tell you to avoid.
-To me, it didn't feel worth the time investment.
-I haven't rated something this badly yet.
+To me, it didn't feel worth the time investment at all.
 - **One thumb down** (👎) is a good book that, as much as I wish I could recommend it to someone, there is probably another book I would recommend above it.
 - **One thumb up** (👍) is something I would feel safe recommending to most people.